Our May Plans

 The Week Begins

-Andy went to work Monday morning, and I started organizing the RV.
-A tub under the dining table was the first item I wanted to move.
-When we emptied our dresser at the house, several drawers’ contents were dumped into this tub.
-I dragged it across the floor into the bedroom, bent my legs, used my arms and legs to lift, and dumped it out on the bed.
+The storage tub under the dining table was the first one I wanted to tackle.
+It contained the contents of several of our dresser drawers.
+I dragged it across the floor into the bedroom, bent my legs, used my arms and legs to lift it, dumped the contents out on the bed, and started sorting the clothes into piles.

 On Tuesday, I went grocery shopping.
 Andy needed cold medicine, and we needed food.
 My right hip started hurting as I pushed the cart through the store.
 I blamed it on all the driving we had done.